Rensvandeschoot/Tutorials/multilevel/LME4-Multilevel-Tutorial--Frequentist-.md

 The popularity dataset contains characteristics of pupils in different classes.
 The main goal of this tutorial is to find models and test hypotheses about the relation between these characteristics and the popularity of pupils (according to their classmates).
 To download the popularity data go to https://multilevel-analysis.sites.uu.nl/datasets/ and follow the links to https://github.com/MultiLevelAnalysis/Datasets-third-edition-Multilevel-book/blob/master/chapter%202/popularity/SPSS/popular2.sav.
 We will use the .sav file which can be found in the SPSS folder.
 After downloading the data to your working directory you can open it with the read_sav() command.

-Alternatively, you can directly download them from GitHub into your R work space using the following command:
+Alternatively, you can directly download them from GitHub into your R workspace using the following command:

 ```{.r .fold-show}
 popular2data <- read_sav(file ="https://github.com/MultiLevelAnalysis/Datasets-third-edition-Multilevel-book/blob/master/chapter%202/popularity/SPSS/popular2.sav?raw=true")